Why This Matters to St. Charles Parish

 Tax Incentives: The Deal Louisiana Made

-Louisiana has used aggressive tax incentives to attract data center investment.
-The state has structured these deals to prioritize bringing large facilities and their infrastructure investment, but has given away tax revenue without building in sufficient protections for ratepayers or local governments.
+Louisiana offered aggressive tax incentives to attract data center investment — forfeiting decades of tax revenue without building in sufficient protections for ratepayers or local governments.

 The Deal: 20-year sales and use tax rebates for "data center industrial purposes."
 Minimum $200 million investment required, 50 jobs minimum.